damiencarbery/quotes/README.md

 ---

 "Practice, practice, practice!
-It's not like the practice make perfection, but it makes progress." - Unknown
+It's not like the practice makes perfection, but it makes progress." - Unknown

 ---

-"Even champions loose rounds." - Gary Vaynerchuk
+"Even champions lose rounds." - Gary Vaynerchuk

 ---